2 Beautiful Scenic Walks Near Tauranga, New Zealand – McLaren Falls and Mount Maunganui Hike

 Up to the Summit via the Stairs.

-The lookout turnoff is about 100m from the top that overlooks the harbour, but the best views are from the top, looking back onto Mount Maunganui and Papamoa Beaches and down the coastline toward Whakatane.
+The lookout turnoff is approximately 100m from the top that overlooks the harbour.
+Still, the best views are from the summit, looking back onto Mount Maunganui and Papamoa Beaches, and down the coastline toward Whakatane.

 Mt Maunganui and Papamoa from the top of Mauao.
 Mount Maunganui hike.